muammar/muammar.github.io/content/_index.md

                 representative before the “Machine Learning for Pharmaceutical Discovery and Synthesis Consortium” collaboration with the Massachusetts Institute of Technology.
 For more information, see https://mlpds.mit.edu/.
-                * Implement and apply uncertainty quantification of epistemic uncertainty of predictive models to steer scientific discovery.
+                * Implement and apply uncertainty quantification of predictive models to steer scientific discovery.
                 * Supervise and mentor interns to develop their careers and benefit therapeutic programs at BMS.
         - title: Postdoctoral Scholar